Paterson-Cooke/Water_Channel_Launder/README.md

-# Water_Pipe_Launder
+# Water_Channel_Launder
-Visualization for pipe launder calculations with water.
+Visualization for channel launder calculations with water.